 All submitted designs are required to have a bleed applied before they’re uploaded for printing.
 The bleed has to be exactly 3mm in size.
 This will add an extra 6mm to the entire width and height of your document.

 Here is a full list of document sizes once they have been printed at 300dpi.
-You can download all our artwork templates at the bottom of the page, with bleeds added.
+You can download all our artwork templates at the top of the page, with bleeds added.